AI

 Why maturity levels mislead everyone

 The frameworks look scientific.
-Gartner defines five stages: Awareness, Active, Operational, Systematic, Transformational.
+The standard model lays out five stages: Awareness, Active, Operational, Systemic, Transformational.
 Companies assess themselves, get a score, then spend months trying to climb to the next level.

 The models assume progress follows a predictable path.
 Build infrastructure, establish governance, create a center of excellence, scale operations, transform the business.
 Linear.
 Logical.
 Wrong.

 AI moves too fast for that.
-Barry O’Reilly explains why maturity models fail: they’re snapshots unable to keep pace with rapid change.
+There’s a sharp critique of maturity models that nails the core problem: they’re snapshots that can’t keep pace with rapid change.
 The frameworks emerged when technology moved slowly.
-AI broke those assumptions.
+AI broke those assumptions entirely.
+In 2025, most AI agent pilots never made it to production because of integration failures and unclear ROI.

-What actually happens: a company identifies a specific problem, finds a solution that fits their current capabilities, ships it, generates value, learns, and picks the next problem.
+What actually happens is simpler.
+A company identifies a specific problem, finds a solution that fits their current capabilities, ships it, generates value, learns, and picks the next problem.
 Sometimes they need better infrastructure.
-Sometimes they don’t.
+Often they don’t.

-I’ve seen companies with sophisticated infrastructure struggle because they’re trying to use AI where it doesn’t fit.
-And I’ve watched companies with basic setups succeed because they picked problems AI actually solves well.
+Companies with sophisticated infrastructure struggle because they’re trying to use AI where it doesn’t fit.
+Meanwhile, companies with basic setups succeed because they picked problems AI actually handles well.
+Frustrating pattern, honestly.
+The framework believers keep building governance committees while the pragmatists ship product.

 Colgate-Palmolive didn’t wait for Level 5 maturity.
 They created an AI Hub, trained employees, and thousands reported better work quality.
 Simple training program.
 Measurable impact.

-The frameworks measure inputs - infrastructure, governance, process.
-But success comes from outputs - value created, problems solved, operations improved.
+The frameworks measure inputs: infrastructure, governance, process.
+Success comes from outputs: value created, problems solved, operations improved.
+Those are different things.

 Problem-solution fit comes first.
 Are you picking problems AI solves well?
-Document processing, pattern recognition, content generation - these work.
-Complex reasoning requiring deep domain expertise - harder.
-Match the problem to current AI capabilities, not aspirational ones.
+Document processing, pattern recognition, content generation work.
+Complex reasoning requiring deep domain expertise is harder.
+A Cloudera and Harvard Business Review survey found only 7% of enterprises say their data is fully AI-ready.
+Match the problem to current AI capabilities and your actual data quality.
+Not aspirational ones.

 Organizational readiness determines what you can actually execute.
 Can your people adapt?
 Will they trust AI outputs?
 Do you have processes to integrate AI into workflows?
-MIT research on AI readiness emphasizes that organizational capability matters more than technical sophistication.
+A World Economic Forum analysis found that most challenges in AI rollout relate to people and processes, not technical issues.
+Prosci surveys show 63% of organizations cite human factors as the primary challenge in AI adoption.

 Technical pragmatism beats capability theater.
 Use the simplest approach that solves the problem.
 Cloud APIs work better than custom models for most companies.
-An SEO agency doubled article output from 80 to 160 per month using simple AI tools, saving 85 hours monthly.
-No sophisticated infrastructure needed.
+The same MIT data reveals that purchasing from specialized vendors succeeds roughly 67% of the time, while internal builds succeed one-third as often.
+No sophisticated infrastructure needed when the right partner already exists.

 Measurable value should appear quickly.
 If you can’t measure improvement within weeks, you picked the wrong problem or wrong solution.
 Starbucks saw click-through rates jump 150% with AI-powered personalization.
 Clear metric.
 Fast result.

 Sustainable operations means you can maintain what you build.
 Companies fail when they create systems they can’t support.
+There’s a telling number here: 45% of organizations with high AI maturity keep projects operational for 3+ years, compared to only 20% in low-maturity organizations.
 Start with what you can actually run long-term, even if it’s less sophisticated.
+Especially if it’s less sophisticated.

-This practical ai maturity model focuses on outcomes, not stages.
+This approach focuses on outcomes, not stages.
 You’re not climbing levels.
 You’re matching capabilities to opportunities.

-The patterns are clear when you stop measuring sophistication and start measuring results.
+The patterns get obvious when you stop measuring sophistication and start measuring results.

-Target’s Store Companion app helps employees access information faster across 2,000 stores.
+Target’s Store Companion app helps employees access information faster across nearly 2,000 stores.
 Simple chatbot.
 Massive scale.
-They didn’t wait for transformational maturity.
+They didn’t wait for transformational maturity scores to justify it.

-The common thread: they identified problems where AI provided clear advantage, chose appropriate tools, shipped quickly, and measured results.
-When something worked, they expanded.
-When it didn’t, they stopped.
+The common thread: identify problems where AI provides a clear advantage, choose appropriate tools, ship quickly, measure results.
+When something works, expand it.
+When it doesn’t, stop.

 Forget the five-level climb.
 Ask different questions.